jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ##### Copy the Public Key to authorized_keys

-Copy the `linode_PUBLIC` key from the Wercker app and paste it into the authorized key file.
-On your keyboard, press **Escape** button to exit vim Insert mode.
+Copy the `linode_PUBLIC` key from the Wercker app environment and paste it into the authorized_keys file.
+On your keyboard, press the **Escape** button to exit vim Insert mode.
 Save and exit the file by typing `:wq`.
 Complete the command with the **Return** key.

 {{< note >}}
 The username, used to log into Linode and add the SSH public key, will be used in the scripts section of the wercker.yml file.